Javier Solís: Acting career

 Solís began his acting career in 1959 and appeared in more than 20 films, working with such artists as Pedro Armendáriz, María Victoria, Antonio Aguilar, and Lola Beltrán.
 His last movie, Juan Pistolas, was finished in 1965, the same year that his film, Sinful, was released.
 During his lifetime, he was considered a better singer than actor by his public, who rated him alongside such accomplished artists as Jorge Negrete and Pedro Infante who with Solis, made up the "Three Mexican Roosters" of Mexican music and cinemas.

 Final years and death

 Following the 1957 death of Pedro Infante in a plane crash in Mérida, Yucatán, Solís experienced a surge of popularity, not least because he was considered the last of the "Three Mexican Roosters" who along with Infante and Jorge Negrete, had been the idols of Mexican music and cinema.
 Between 1961 and 1966 (the year of his death), he had 12 No. 1 hits on the Mexican charts.

-On 12 April 1966 (only seven days before his death), Solís performed the song "Perdóname mi vida" live on a TV Show, making notorious pain gestures during the performance.
+On 12 April 1966 (only seven days before his death), Solís performed the song "Perdóname mi vida" live on a TV Show, making visible pain gestures during the performance.
 On 19 April 1966, Solís died at the age of 34 in Mexico City from complications due to gallbladder surgery.
 He is buried in the Panteón Jardín cemetery in Mexico City, Mexico.